-Distribution of literature and materials is limited to the main entrance of the Fitzgerald Student Center on the main campus and the annex on the Shelby-Hoover Campus.
-A copy of literature and materials to be distributed must be filed with the Office of Recruiting/Student Activities or the Shelby-Hoover Campus at least two days prior to distribution.
+Distribution of literature and materials is limited to the main entrance of the Fitzgerald Student Center, the main entrance of the General Studies Building, the main entrance of the Pell City Center, and the main entrance of the Chilton-Clanton Center.
+A copy of literature and materials to be distributed must be filed with the Office of Recruiting/Student at least two days prior to distribution.
 Literature must be placed in racks or holders that are available through the appropriate office.
 College personnel are not permitted to promote the distribution of literature and materials.
 All literature and materials must bear the name of the sponsoring organization and/or person.
 Anonymous literature and materials may not be distributed.
-Distribution of literature and materials will be limited to one day and may be renewed on a one-day basis by an official of the Office of Recruiting/Student Activities or Shelby-Hoover Campus.
+Distribution of literature and materials will be limited to one day and may be renewed on a one-day basis by an official of the Office of Recruiting/Student Activities.